AllaYeroshchenko/Django-Test-Automation/README.md

 pip install -r requirements.txt
 ```
 **target.json**
-This is the data that we need to run the project.
-The name of the domain, user log in and password, and all data that we need to connect to the database from the local machine.
-In the case of Pythonanywhere I need to make an SSH tunnel to retrieve data from database.
+This is the data that we need to run the project, the name of the domain, user log in and password, and all the data that we need to connect to the database from the local machine.
+In the case of Pythonanywhere I need to make an SSH tunnel to retrieve data from the database.

 **conftest.py**
-This is a specific file for pytest.
-It uses for defining and finalizing fixtures.
+This is a specific file for pytest is used for defining and finalizing fixtures.
 There are two fixtures: app and db.
-App fixture creates an instance of the Application class.
+The app fixture creates an instance of the Application class.
 It ensures all prerequisites for the test: run browser, go to the home page and log in.
 Another db fixture creates an instance for a database connection.
 After instantiating these two fixtures we are ready for testing.
-We have a possibility run project with parameters "--browser" and/or "--target". "--browser" can be "firefox", "chrome" or "ie".
+We have the possibility to run the project with parameters "--browser" and/or "--target". "--browser" can be "firefox", "chrome" or "ie".
 In "--target" we can connect files with different data, for example, if we need tests with different users.
 We can run tests like this:
 ```
 pytest --browser chrome --target another_target.json -s -vv pytest --browser firefox -s -vv